If you have been involved in a car wreck, you likely have many questions about the legal process, insurance-related issues, and your rights.

 When you get an attorney on your side at the beginning of your case, more legal options may be available.
 An attorney can step in and protect your rights in an unfamiliar process, and help you obtain maximum compensation.

 At Abraham, Watkins, Nichols, Agosto, Aziz & Stogner, we charge no up-front fees.
 You only pay us if we recover compensation for you.

 We also offer a free consultation to discuss your case.
 During this consultation, we will explain if and how we can help you, so there is no financial risk if we determine that we are unable to accept the claim.

 If an investigation determines that you caused the wreck, your insurance may cover it.
-You may see an increase in your insurance premium.

 We hold negligent drivers and third parties responsible according to the law.
-We also help crash victims seek maximum compensation to cover current and long-term expenses such as medical bills, rehabilitation, property damage, and more.
+We also help crash victims seek maximum compensation to cover current and long-term expenses such as medical bills, rehabilitation, and more.